dmison/warcry/content/rules/terrain.md

 > Some terrain features, or some parts of terrain features, can be defined as an obstacle.
 An obstacle is any part of a terrain feature that prevents a fighter from moving horizontally and that extends vertically more than 1"  high from the battlefield floor or the platform upon which it is placed.

-> The target fighter of an attack action receives the benefit of cover if an imaginary line drawn between the closest points on each fighter’s base passes through an obstacle.
-However, if the fighters are more than 1" away from each other, do not count parts of obstacles within 1⁄2" of the fighter making the attack action (this represents fighters that have weapons with a longer range being able to aim around corners, through gaps in nearby terrain, and so on).

-## Cover

-> If a fighter receives the benefit of cover when targeted by an attack action, add 1 to their Toughness characteristic for that attack action.

 ## PLATFORMS

 > Some terrain features, or some parts of a terrain feature, can be defined as a platform.
 A platform is a horizontally flat surface on a terrain feature with a surface area larger than 1" by 1", that is raised 1" or higher above the battlefield floor.

-> When an attack action targets an enemy fighter that is on a platform, the target fighter of that attack action receives the benefit of cover if the fighter making the attack action is 3" or more vertically below the target fighter.

-### FALLING OFF TERRAIN

-> When an attack action targets an enemy fighter that is within 1⁄2" of the edge of a platform that is open (i.e. an edge that is not enclosed by an obstacle, such as a wall) and scores any critical hits, the target fighter of that attack must take a falling test after the attack action has been resolved.
-To do so, the player controlling that fighter rolls a dice.
-On a 1, the fighter is said to have fallen (pg 42).

-> This rule does not affect fighters with the <Runemark mark="Fly" /> runemark.

 ## DEADLY TERRAIN